peaclab/PACT/README.md

 All the simulation log files and results are stored in the /RuntimeAnalysis/log/ and /RuntimeAnalysis/results/ folders, respectively.
 For simulation using SPICE solvers, users can also find the grid temperature simulation results locate in /src/ folder as RC_steady.cir.csv or RC_transient.cir.csv.

+# Developers:
+Prachi Shukla

+Zihao Yuan

+Sofiane Chetoui

+If you have any questions regarding PACT, please send email to yuan1z@bu.edu.

 # Reference: